Skip to main content

 Do you have a caring nature and want to build your career in an area that makes an important daily difference?

-Combine your talents with your values and get qualified to work in the aged care industry; you'll make a lasting impact on the lives of seniors by providing personal, physical and emotional support to our elderly generation and assisting with their daily living tasks.
+Combine your talents with your values and get qualified to work in the aged care industry; you'll learn to provide personal, physical and emotional support to our elderly generation and assisting with their daily living tasks.

-Jobs and Skills WA reports that Australia has one of the leading aged care systems in the world, and aged care as well as disability support are the second highest employing occupations.
+Jobs and Skills Australia reports that aged care and disability support are the third highest employing occupations.

 This course will equip you with in-demand skills to boost your employability in a growing sector where there is a strong need for qualified aged care workers.
 Build on your current knowledge and take the next step to gain a specialised skill set for provision of aged care, whilst building a deeper understanding of how to empower senior clients as well as the issues concerning older people.